hclslr/FrictionPendulum-Prediction/README.md

 This repository contains some of the data and code appeared in the following paper.

 Cilsalar, H. (2021).
-"Prediction model for base shear increase due to vertical ground shaking in friction pendulum isolated structures"
+"Prediction model for base shear increase due to vertical ground shaking in friction pendulum isolated structures" Under Review

 FP_PredictionMoldelNew.h5 is the deep neural network model.